 You can save money by going for wired headphones, which avoids recharge worries but requires devices with 3.5mm audio ports.
 Wireless Bluetooth headphones, by comparison, will connect to most devices, with no wire untangling needed when you dig a pair out of your bag.

 Comfort is also important, so consider if in-ear or over-ear are what you prefer.
 Both come with noise cancelling options, however, over-ear is always going to be the most effective in that sense -- these generally have longer battery lives too since these are bigger.

 So, all that considered, here are the best headphones for students who are learning remotely.

-1. Sony WH-1000XM4: Best headphones overall for students
+1. Sony WH-1000XM4: Best headphones for students overall

 Students need look no further than the Sony WH-1000XM4 headphones as these do it all.
-These are one of the best pairs of headphones for active noise cancellation, making them ideal for noisy home environments in which focus is important.
+These are one of the best pairs of headphones for active noise cancellation, making these ideal for noisy home environments in which focus is important.
 But these also offer an impressive 30-hour battery life so only one or two charges are necessary to get through the school week.

 Crucially, these are very comfortable with a soft memory foam cushioning that is gentle on the ears while also remaining breathable to avoid overheating.
 The five microphones in these headphones will isolate your voice from any background noise, delivering it with the utmost clarity – ideal for being heard when in an online class.

 These are expensive but can be used beyond the virtual classroom with features such as DSEE Extreme upscaling for top quality sound.
 There's even a sensor that automatically pauses music when you remove these and plays again when you put these back on.
 The 360 Reality Audio feature that lets you listen to music as if you are in a concert hall also adds to the value.

 Want to save a buck?
 Go for the previous generation Sony WH-1000XM3, which are available for a little less with little noticeable difference.